jnozzi/cocoadev.com/SiteContent/General/WikiSpam.markdown

 Spam on wikis is a sad, unavoidable fact of life.
 They are good targets because they are link-rich sites favored by search engines.
 Wiki spammers don't so much think that you, a Cocoa programmer, will visit their site -- they just want to increase their Google ranking.

-'''Wiki spam protection'''
+**Wiki spam protection**

 These are the current anti-spam measures in place:

 1. Page saves must be correctly timestamped, relative to when the "Edit" began.
 Edit sessions eventually expire.
 Likewise, saving too soon is an indicator that there is no human behind the wheel.

-2. There is a blacklist of [[URLs]] and keywords that are not allowed to be saved at any time.
+2. There is a blacklist of General/URLs and keywords that are not allowed to be saved at any time.

 3. There is an IP address blacklist.